freenas/freenas-docs/userguide/snippets/wizard.rst

    Volume Import Screen

-Select the existing volume from the drop-down menu and click "Next" to continue.
+Select the existing volume from the drop-down menu and click :guilabel:`Next` to continue.

 The next screen in the wizard is shown in :numref:`Figure %s <wizard3>`.

 .. _wizard3: